hapass/start_with_nothing/README.md

 ## TODO

+1. Should be only double jump.
+No flying.
 1. Add min and max horizontal speed.
 1. It should be easier to slide in into opening in the wall.
 1. Fix window resize.